CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Linux.md

 	legacy.sourceDir = /opt/legacy/source
 	legacy.processedDir = /opt/legacy/processed
 	legacy.errorDir = /opt/legacy/error

+Make sure the tomcat user has read/write permissions to the above directories, here is the command:

+	sudo chown -R tomcat /opt/legacy

 You can also set the processedRetention number, which determines how many processed xml files are saved in the process directory after being imported into the Dashboard: